idekerlab/MuSIC/README.md

 The eukaryotic cell is a multi-scale structure with modular organization across at least four orders of magnitude.
 Two central approaches for mapping this structure – protein fluorescent imaging and protein biophysical association – each generate extensive datasets, but of distinct qualities and resolutions that are typically treated separately.
 Here, we integrate immunofluorescence images in the Human Protein Atlas with affinity purification experiments from the BioPlex resource to create a unified hierarchical map of eukaryotic cell architecture.
 Integration involves configuring each approach to produce a general measure of protein distance, then calibrating the two measures using machine learning.
 The evolving map is called the Multi-Scale Integrated Cell (MuSIC).

+A step-by-step guide to build MuSIC v1 can be found [here](Step-by-step%20guide%20to%20build%20MuSIC%20v1.ipynb).

 Please cite **[Qin et al., “Mapping cell structure across scales by fusing protein images and interactions”](https://www.biorxiv.org/cgi/content/short/2020.06.21.163709v1)**.